 Here are some of the components in processed dog food that may be contributing to allergies:

-In addition to these ingredients not being species-appropriate and contributing to other health issues for dogs, they put major pressure on the immune system.
-Once the immune system is weakened, allergies can develop leaving your dog in misery.
+In addition to these ingredients not being species-appropriate and contributing to other health issues for dogs, they put significant pressure on the immune system.
+Once the immune system weakens, allergies can develop and leave your dog in misery.
 Processed diets are also extremely high in carbohydrates which break down into sugars, which cause yeast to overgrow.
-Carbohydrates affect the pH in the gut and in the skin, making a better home for bad bacteria than good bacteria.
-A high protein diet creates a more acidic environment making it hard for bad bacteria to survive.
+Carbohydrates affect the pH in the gut and the skin, making a better home for harmful bacteria than good bacteria.
+A high protein diet creates a more acidic environment making it hard for harmful bacteria to survive.

-Like we discussed above, occasionally other factors such as environmental and seasonal may cause allergies in dogs but overall the allergies that result in eye, ear, and skin irritations are nutrition-related.
-Remember, overall health starts with the food we consume and this is true for dogs too!
+As discussed above, occasionally, other factors such as environmental and seasonal may cause allergies in dogs.
+Still, overall, the allergies that result in eye, ear, and skin irritations are nutrition-related.
+Remember, overall health starts with the food we consume, and this is true for dogs too!